Ma and Pa Kettle: Animals on the Kettles' farm

-Bossie is the Kettles' red and white milk cow, which provides Ma, Pa, and their family of with plenty of milk.
+Bossie is the Kettles' red and white milk cow, which provides Ma, Pa, and their family with plenty of milk.
 Most of the time, the older Kettle boys or even Pa's Indian friends, Geoduck and Crowbar, milk her.
 In "Ma and Pa Kettle Go to Town" (1950), Pa is seen milking Bossie while listening to the music playing on the radio.

 The chickens are a flock of nearly 100 chickens kept by the Kettles on their broken-down farm, which provide them with many eggs each day.
 Sometimes, one or two of the hens cause mischief towards the Kettles or other characters in the films.
 In Ma and Pa Kettle at Home (1954), Ma Kettle's prized speckled hen is seen a few times laying eggs on Mannering's head or in his bowler hat.

 Pa Kettle's team includes an old, retired trotting horse, named Emma, and a white donkey wearing a straw hat, which together pull Pa's wagon around the county.
 In Ma and Pa Kettle at the Fair (1952), Pa buys Emma originally to win a horse race at the county fair.

 Nick is the Kettles' prized black bull.
 He spends most of his time living on the Kettles' farm, which is his main home, but in Ma and Pa Kettle at Home, he sneaks out of the farm and lumbers towards the Maddocks' farm to visit one of John Maddocks' prize cows, Bessie.
-He is often seen wearing a derby hat on his head, similar to the same type of hat that Pa Kettle wears.
+He is often seen wearing a derby hat on his head, similar to the hat worn by Pa Kettle.